All Blacks superstar Barrett suffers another head injury

 Paris (AFP) – All Blacks superstar Beauden Barrett suffered another head injury after a bone-crunching collision in a Super Rugby match Saturday ended with the fly-half leaving the pitch with blood pouring from his nose.

-Barrett, 30, was making his first start for the Blues this season having suffered a concussion in a Test match against Ireland in November.
+Barrett, 30, was making his first start for the Blues this season having suffered a concussion in a Test match against Ireland in November, an incident which he thought could end his career.

 The playmaker was escorted off the pitch in Dunedin early in the second half after a high-speed clash with Highlanders centre Fetuli Paea.